OSGeo/grass/lib/python/docs/src/gunittest_testing.rst

     difference from Python `unittest`_.
 Test file name should be unique but does not have to contain all parent directory names, for example it can consist from a simplified name of a module plus a word or two describing which functionality is tested.
+The name should not contain dots (except for the ``.py`` suffix).

+    Alternatively, a test file could be called *test script* or *test module* (both in Python and GRASS sense) but note that none of these is used.

 test runner and test invoker
     Both *test runner* and *test invoker* refer to classes, functions or